top of page

 Argo Crew

-Updated: May 16, 2023
+Updated: Dec 16, 2024

-Discover how the ancients lit their homes with our illuminating profile of the Benaki Museum’s Byzantine-era oil lamp, currently at the Hellenic Museum.
+Discover how the ancients lit their homes with our illuminating profile of the Benaki Museum’s Byzantine-era oil lamp, previously at the Hellenic Museum.
 This lamp tells a story that unites the Greek, Roman and Egyptian worlds around a single flame!

 This lamp comes to us from Egypt, at a time when the Roman empire was in control of the territory.
 Previously, however, a Greek family called the Ptolemies had ruled over Egypt.
 Even after the Romans took over, Greek culture had a very strong presence in Egypt for centuries afterward.
 The inscriptions on this lamp are a clue to the influence of Greek culture on Egypt at this time.